-- A. Payout from the conduct of all covered games; - B. Maintenance logs for all games/gaming equipment used by the gaming operation; - C. Security logs as kept in the normal course of conducting and maintaining security at the facility, which at a minimum shall conform to industry practices for such reports.
+- A. Payout from the conduct of all covered games; - B. Maintenance log for all covered games gaming equipment used by the gaming operation; - C. Security logs as kept in the normal course of conducting and maintaining security at the facility, which at a minimum shall conform to industry practices for such reports.
 The security logs shall document any unusual or nonstandard activities, occurrences or events at or related to the facility or in connection with the enterprise.
 Each incident, without regard to materiality, shall be assigned a sequential number for each such report.
-At a minimum, the security logs shall consist of the following information, which shall be recorded in a reasonable fashion noting: - 1.
-The assigned number of the incident; - 2.
-The date of the incident; - 3.
-The time of the incident; - 4.
-The location of the incident; - 5.
-The nature of the incident; - 6.
-The identity, including identification information, of any persons involved in the incident and any known witnesses to the incident; and, - 7.
-The officer making the report and any other persons contributing to its preparation. - D. In addition to other recordkeeping requirements contained in the TICS, the CNE and the CNGC shall keep a record of, and the CNGC shall report at least quarterly to the SCA, the number of covered games in each facility, by the name or type of each and its identifying number.
+At a minimum, the security logs shall consist of the following information, which shall be recorded in a reasonable fashion noting:

+- 1. The assigned number of the incident;

+- 2. The date of the incident;

+- 3. The time of the incident;

+- 4. The location of the incident;

+- 5. The nature of the incident;

+- 6. The identity, including identification information, of any persons involved in the incident and any known witnesses to the incident; and,

+- 7. The tribal compliance officer making the report and any other persons contributing to its preparation.

+- D. All documents generated in accordance with the Compact, including books and records with respect to the conduct of covered games or the operation of the gaming operation.